cvasseli/progenity-challenge/README.md

 If you would like to specify a branch name or filename other than the defaults ("test-pr" and "config.txt", respectively), you may do so by adding the "-b" and/or "-f" flags to the command.

+Please refer to your email for the test account credentials.

 Thank you for your time and consideration!